AliAbbasi/Course-Scheduling/README.md

-Course Scheduling with Genetic Algorithm by java.
+Course Scheduling with Genetic Algorithm in Java.

 You can find here the original genetic algorithm of course scheduling problem.